 Represented United States Steel Corporation in connection with product liability claims involving solvents made with benzene.
-Kelly Drye conducted an early deposition of one of the plaintiffs, which resulted in a dismissal of the claims.
+Kelley Drye conducted an early deposition of one of the plaintiffs, which resulted in a dismissal of the claims.

 Levine v.
 9 Net Ave., Inc., No. A–1107–00, 2001 WL 34013297 (App.Div.
 June 7, 2001)